England | Scotland | Wales | Northern Ireland | Ireland

-We aim to see all our asthmatic and COPD patients once a year.
+We aim to review all our asthmatic and COPD patients once a year.
 If you are asthmatic or have COPD and think you may be due for an annual review please ring and speak to Reception to make an appointment.
-If you have had an invitation letter to attend an Asthma or COPD review you can also book these appointments online.
+If you have had an invitation letter for an Asthma or COPD review please contact the surgery asap to book your appointment.

-We hold a Diabetic Clinic each Monday afternoon and this is run by our Specialist Diabetic Nurse.
-By seeing our diabetic patients regularly, we aim to improve their control and reduce complications that diabetics can develop in later life.
+We have Diabetic Clinics run by our Specialist Diabetic Nurse.
+By reviewing our diabetic patients regularly, we aim to improve their control and reduce complications that diabetics can develop in later life.
 If you are diabetic and have not been seen at the clinic, please ring and speak to Reception to make an appointment.
-If you have had an invitation letter to attend a Diabetic appointment you can also book these appointments online.
+If you have had an invitation letter to for a Diabetic review please contact the surgery to make an appointment asap.

 If you are aged 40-74 and have not been diagnosed with Heart Disease, Type 2 Diabetes, Kidney Disease or had a stroke you may be eligible for a free NHS Health Check every 5 years.
 If you are aged 75-84 you may be eligible for a free NHS Senior Health Check every 2 years.
 Please ring to check if you are eligible and to make an appointment.